coffee-fueled-dev/very-coffee/packages/program-synthesis-framework/foundations-risks-opportunities.md

 ### **5.2 Grammar Induction / Automata Learning**

-The TKN lattice functions as a proto-automaton over learned morphemes, aligning with:
+The global lattice (composed of a transition graph and prefix trie) functions as a proto-automaton over learned morphemes, aligning with:

 - state-merging algorithms (ALERGIA, RPNI)
 - variable-order Markov models